 Colorado is home to dozens of natural mineral hot springs.

-Colorado is far from a beach or rainforest, but we do boast our own “banana belt.”
-At least that’s what Cañon City and the surrounding area is known as.
+Colorado is far from a beach or rainforest, but it does have its own “banana belt.”
+At least that’s what Canon City and the surrounding area is known as.
 This city tends to be warmer than other places, especially in the chillier months, making it a great contender for a springtime destination.
 Camping in spring, summer, and fall is a must for those who love the great outdoors.
 Canon City is a great basecamp.

 The city is the site of the famous Royal Gorge Bridge, the country’s highest suspension bridge, hovering way above the Arkansas River.
 You can even take a train ride through the gorge, go rafting on its waters, and more.

 While springtime may be too chilly and muddy for tent camping, it’s a great time to plan a hut trip with the 10th Mountain Division Hut, a respected guiding company.
 It’s best to set up your hut trip with the guidance of an expert, due to the potentially challenging conditions, even in spring.
 There are 34 huts to explore through hiking, mountain biking, or skiing.